1

 晏平仲嬰者,萊之夷維人也。 事齊靈公、莊公、景公,以節儉力行重於齊。 既相齊,食不重肉,妾不衣帛。 其在朝,君語及之,即危言; 語不及之,即危行。 國有道,即順命; 無道,即衡命。 以此三世顯名於諸侯。

-Yan Pingzhong Ying was a man of Yi Wei in Lai.
+Yan Ying, whose style was Ping Zhong, was a man of Yiwei in Lai.
 He served Dukes Ling, Zhuang, and Jing of Qi, and with frugality and diligent conduct was honored in Qi.
 Having become prime minister of Qi, he did not eat meat twice a day, and his concubines did not wear silk.
-When in court, if the lord's words touched on it, then he spoke dangerously; if words did not touch on it, then he acted dangerously.
-If the state had the way, then he obeyed commands; if without the way, then he balanced commands.
+At court, if the ruler's words touched on the matter, Yan Zi spoke forthrightly; If the ruler's words did not touch on it, he would act forthrightly.
+If the state possessed the Way, he obeyed commands; If the state lacked the Way, he would weigh his compliance with commands.
 With this he made a famous name among the feudal lords for three generations.

 8